May 2000 (Part 3)

 The “Tai Chi” you mentioned is a form of gentle exercise using the movements of Tai Chi Chuan, which is spelt as Taijiquan in Romanized Chinese.
 Tai Chi Chuan (or Taijiquan — the pronunciation and meaning are the same) is an internal martial art.
 Originally “Tai Chi” was meant to be a shortened form of “Tai Chi Chuan”, but it has been so diluted that today there is nothing internal or martial about it, and it has become a sort of dance.

 As if to make the terms more confusing, or interesting, modernized kungfu forms are known as “wushu”.
 Although morphologically “wushu” means “martial art”, modern wushu is now practised as a sport or demonstrative form.

 If you are referring to their diluted versions, diluted qigong, Tai Chi and even diluted Shaolin as well as modern wushu have nothing to do with self-defence.
 Typically students of these arts spend little or no time to practise using their arts for combat.
-Hence, with the exception of diluted Shaolin, one may have practised these arts for years, or have won international titles, yet he will be no match at all against another who have practised other martial arts like karate, taekwondo, kickboxing, western boxing and wrestling, for a few months.
+Hence, one may have practised these arts for years, or have won international titles, yet he will be no match at all against another who have practised other martial arts like karate, taekwondo, kickboxing, western boxing and wrestling, for a few months.
 Diluted Shaolin students may practise sparring, but they almost never use the techniques in the art; they borrow techniques from other martial systems.

 But if you are referring to their genuine, traditional versions, qigong has much to do with self-defence, and with Shaolin and Tai Chi Chuan as well as with other styles of traditional wushu or Chinese martial arts.
 Just a moment of reflection will show that this is only logical.
 Qigong is energy management, and how can any martial art be effective if it has no system of energy management?